IIS Student Services

-The IIS and its partners are firmly committed to equal opportunities for all students, regardless of sex, sexual orientation, marital or civil partnership status, ethnic origin, race, religion, colour, nationality, political beliefs, gender reassignment, pregnancy and maternity, disability and age .
+The IIS and its partners are firmly committed to equal opportunities for all students, regardless of gender, sexual orientation, marital or civil partnership status, ethnic origin, race, religion, colour, nationality, political beliefs, gender reassignment, pregnancy and maternity, disability and age .
 If you have a disability that might have an impact on your studies, please do let us know so we can ensure reasonable adjustments, if needed, can be made.
-If you have not already disclosed your disability on the application form, please contact Student Services at email@example.com
+If you have not already disclosed your disability on the application form, please contact Student Services at firstname.lastname@example.org

 The IIS maintains a robust system whereby students participate in decision-making and academic governance processes pertaining to their educational experience.
 The approach goes beyond representation and feedback, constituting a continuing partnership whereby students are actively involved in decision-making.
 This is reflected in their representation on all decision making bodies, including governance committees either as student representatives or student nominated ‘student voices’.

 In terms of academic governance, each cohort for both graduate programmes elects two student representatives to sit on the following committees:

 - The STEP Joint Management Committee (JMC), a joint committee with the UCL Institute of Education

 - The STEP Joint Programme Committee (JPC), a joint committee with SOAS University of London

 - IIS-ITREB UK Joint Committee

 - Staff – Student Liaison Committee

 - Library Users Advisory Group